-- 1. Participate in the discharge planning multi-disciplinary teams at all facilities. - 2.
-Submit sentence reduction information for prisoners who have completed programs and are working toward lump sum awards (LSA's). - 3.
+1. Participate in the discharge planning multi-disciplinary teams at all facilities.

+- 2. Submit sentence reduction information for prisoners who have completed programs and are working toward lump sum awards (LSA's). - 3.
 Collaborate with the NMCD Reentry Bureau in order to maximize resources, increase community contacts, and establish a "treatment" network. - 4.
-Participate in the NMCD Reentry Council. - 5.
 Apply for Federal Grants that address reentry, recidivism reduction, and substance abuse including Substance Abuse and Mental Health Services Administration (SAMHSA) Reentry Grants and Second Chance Grants.
 Due to financial austerity measures, grants that require matching funds may not be considered.